Guilty of Treason

 Guilty of Treason is a 1950 American drama film directed by Felix E. Feist and starring Charles Bickford, Bonita Granville and Paul Kelly.
 Also known by the alternative title Treason, it is an anti-communist and anti-Soviet film about the story of József Mindszenty, a Roman Catholic cardinal from Hungary.
-Mindszenty spoke out against the Nazi occupation of his country during World War II, as well as the later Communist regime.
-Because of his opposition to the Soviet regime, Mindszenty was arrested and tortured.
-After his release, he took refuge in the US Embassy in Budapest for many years, maintaining his support for the Hungarians who wanted an end to the Russian occupation.
+Mindszenty opposed the Nazi occupation of his country during World War II as well as the later communist regime.
+Because of his outspoken opposition to communism, Mindszenty was arrested and tortured.
+After his release, he took refuge in the American embassy in Budapest for many years, maintaining his support for the Hungarians who wanted an end to the Russian occupation.

-Synopsis
+Plot

-The film uses the framing device of a speech to members of the Overseas Press Club of America by a journalist who has just returned from Budapest where he witnessed the treason trial of Mindszenty.
-He also tells the story of Stephanie Varna, a young teacher who decides to stake a moral stand against Communism despite her love for a Russian officer.
+A journalist who has just returned from Budapest, where he witnessed the treason trial of Cardinal József Mindszenty, delivers a speech to members of the Overseas Press Club.
+He tells the story of Stephanie Varna, a young teacher who takes a moral stand against communism despite her love for a Russian officer.